ZhaoliangGuo/live555-simple-demo-4-windows/README.md

 └─openRTSP
 ## 3. Instructions.
 ###  - Build the live555SDK
-After build the live555SDK, BasicUsageEnvironment.lib groupsock.lib liveMedia.lib UsageEnvironment.lib will be generated in the responding directory.
-For example, if you build in the Debug mode, that four lib mentioned above will be copied to `live555SDK\lib\Debug`, and if you build in the Release mode, these will be copied to `live555SDK\lib\Release`.
+After build the live555SDK, `BasicUsageEnvironment.lib, groupsock.lib, liveMedia.lib, UsageEnvironment.lib` will be generated in the responding directory. e.g. If you build in the Debug mode, that four libs mentioned above will be copied to `live555SDK\lib\Debug`, and if you build in the Release mode, these will be copied to `live555SDK\lib\Release`.

 After build the live555SDK, all the headers needed will be copied to `live555SDK\include`.
 ### - Use the live555 lib.